ekala-project/eka/README.md

-# Eka: A Foundational Frontend for a Better Nix Experience
+# Eka: A New Foundation for the Software Supply Chain

 > ⚠️ **Warning:** Eka is in early experimental stages.
 Features are unstable and subject to change.

-This repository currently contains `eka`, a next-generation frontend for the [Ekala Project's](https://github.com/ekala-project) Nix-based infrastructure.
-Unlike the vast majority of existing Nix tooling, `eka` is not a wrapper around the `nix` CLI.
-It is a fundamentally new, native tool designed to provide a more efficient, approachable, and decentralized development experience.
+This repository contains `eka`, a native frontend for the Atom Protocol, a new standard for decentralized software distribution. `eka` is a fundamentally new tool designed from the ground up to provide a more efficient, secure, and approachable development experience.
+It is the first step towards building a more resilient and transparent software supply chain, free from the single points of failure inherent in traditional, centralized package registries.

 ## Why Atom?
 The Future of Package Management